How to shop for title insurance

 Once you identify the provider you wish to work with, you will need to let the right people know.

-In the case of a purchase, you should initiate the order with the title insurance provider of your choice and let your real estate agent and lender know.
+Home purchase: you should initiate the order with the title insurance provider of your choice and let your real estate agent and lender know.

-In the case of a refinance, you should notify both the title insurance company you choose as well as the lender you're working with.
+Refinance transactions: you should notify both the title insurance company you choose as well as the lender you're working with.
 Ultimately, the lender will initiate a title order with the title company, officially starting the process.